dustman7g/tech-challenge-2025/docs/part-two-operational-analysis-and-improvement-plan.md

 ### Priority 1 – Security
 - Restrict SSH access further (use Systems Manager Session Manager instead).
+   - Started down this path and have it commented out in code for SSM endpoints for the VPC.
-- Encrypt EBS volumes by default.
+- Encrypt EBS volumes by default for ASG instances.
+   - Using Coalfires module this was a requirement for management server but did not use with ASG due to time.
 - Enable VPC Flow Logs and ALB access logs.
+   - This appears to be mandatory in the coalfire vpc .

 ### Priority 2 – Availability
 - Create 3 more subnets and split each segment(Management,Application, and Backend) into another AZ so there is multi AZ redundancy for each segment.